 Tips For Visiting Walt Disney World With a Baby

 Thinking about visiting Walt Disney World with a baby for the first time?
-Here are some of the best tips for making your trip to Walt Disney World a magical one!
+Here are the best Walt Disney World tips to make your family vacation a magical one!

-When visiting Disney World with a baby there is a certain level of planning required to make sure your trip goes smoothly.
-My Disney Experience allows you to make and share those plans directly from your phone!
+When visiting Disney World with a baby there is a certain level of planning required to ensure your trip goes smoothly.
+The FREE My Disney Experience App allows you to make and share those plans directly from your phone!
 Through this amazing app you are able to book dining reservations, select FastPasses and keep track of entertainment times.
-I can’t say enough great things about My Disney Experience, I highly recommend signing up and taking advantage of all the wonderful things this app has to offer.
+I can’t say enough great things about the My Disney Experience App, I highly recommend signing up and taking advantage of all the wonderful things this app has to offer.

 If your little one is anything like mine then you know waiting in long lines while visiting Disney World is just not an option.
 This is why FastPasses are your best friend when visiting Disney World with a baby!
-FastPasses are reservations but for rides and attractions.
-Through My Disney Experience, you are able to book your FastPasses up to 60 days prior to your trip.
-This is awesome because it allows you to choose up to 3 of your must-see attractions per day and plan your days accordingly.
+FastPasses are like reservations but for Disney World rides and attractions.
+Through the My Disney Experience App, you are able to book your FastPasses up to 60 days prior to your trip.
+This is awesome because it allows you to choose up to 3 of your must-see attractions in advance per day and plan your days accordingly.

 From Minnie and Mickey to Disney Princesses, Disney offers a wide variety of character dining options.
-This is the best way to meet your child’s favorite characters without having to wait in line.
-Character Dining always ends up being one of the highlights of our trips so I definitely recommend booking at least one character dining experience during your trip.
-Reservations book up quick and walk-ins are never guaranteed, so make sure you book your reservation through My Disney Experience ahead of time.
+Character dining is such a magical experience when visiting Walt Disney World with a baby and it’s the best way to meet your child’s favorite characters without having to wait in line.
+I definitely recommend booking at least one character dining experience during your trip!
+Reservations book up quick and walk-ins are never guaranteed, so make sure you book your reservation ahead of time.